paleohayduke/TrafficSimProject/README.md

 Edit this text document with anything you do while working on the project.
 We can turn this in as an appendix on reports.

+9/26/2018 The demo now animates in a loop.
+I added a debug() method to the Auto class. call the debug method after your car already has a waypoint assigned to its waypointNode and you can manually traverse the nodes. waypointNodes represent the next node the car is supposed to take on a route.
+Debugging of the node system revealed that the map nodes are all correctly linked.
+Since the node system is fine, the bug is most probably in Direction routeFine(). *see BUGS

 9/24/2018 DEMO:
 Once the demo loads, you can press a key into the console and hit enter to cause